alexott/cassandra-dse-playground/cassandra-join-spark/README.md

 ## Spark Structured Streaming

-This streaming job reads the data from Kafka (symbol, price, and timestamp) and performs joins of this data with data in Cassandra table `test.stock_info` to retrieve details about every stock.
+This Spark structured streaming job (source code is in the file `StockTickersJoinDataFrames`) reads the data from Kafka (symbol, price, and timestamp) and performs joins of this data with data in Cassandra table `test.stock_info` to retrieve details about every stock.
 The code could be executed as following:

 ```sh
 bin/spark-submit --class com.datastax.alexott.demos.streaming.StockTickersJoinDataFrames \